mrtolkien/inhouse_bot/README.md

 - Each player has one rating per server and role, and each rating is completely independent
 - There is one queue per discord channel the bot is in, but ratings are server-wide
 - The ratings are loosely based on [Microsoft TrueSkill](https://en.wikipedia.org/wiki/TrueSkill)
-- The displayed MMR is a conservative estimate of skill,
+- The displayed MMR is a conservative estimate of skill and starts at 25 for everybody

 Matchmaking:
 - Players who have been in queue the longest will be favored when creating a game
 - Matchmaking aims to select the game with a predicted winrate as close as possible to 50%
+- Side assignment is random

 # Use case and behaviour